23.11.2024 valid documentation

 The net asset values of unquoted shares, business activities and groups are values used in taxation and thus do not describe the actual market values.

-Investments in mutual funds are based on the Tax Administration's annual tax return data, which have been raised from comparison values to current values by dividing them by 0.7.
-The data for 2013, 2016 an 2019 are more exhaustive than in the previous years because they include shares of foreign collective investment schemes.
+Investments in mutual funds are based on the Tax Administration's annual information return data, which have been raised from comparison values to current values by dividing them by 0.7.
+The data for 2013, 2016 an 2019 are more exhaustive than in the previous years because they include shares of foreign collective investment schemes from annual information returns.
+In the 2023 data, missing valuations of foreign collective investment schemes were imputed to the statistical data.
+This increased the number of property owners by 0.1% and the total value by 2.8%.

 Other financial assets cover bonds and participation certificates.
 The values of bonds are formed on the basis of the same book-entry securities data as quoted shares.
 The book-entry securities data do not include municipal and government bonds.
 Participation certificates have been calculated on the basis of interests or the number and market price of participation certificates for the most common participation certificates.
 The data are not comprehensive.
 In 2016, the number of households owning participation certificates is higher than before due to yield shares of cooperative banks.